 Calvin Schermerhorn is a historian of slavery, capitalism, and African American inequality.
-He teaches courses in US and global history and advises Barrett Honors and graduate students.
+He teaches courses in US, global, and business history and advises Barrett Honors and graduate students.
 He is currently the Dean's Fellow in The College of Liberal Arts and Sciences and Fellow of ASU's Institute for Humanities Research, 2019-20.

 His most recent book Unrequited Toil: A History of United States Slavery gives a thematic overview of African American slavery from the Revolution to Reconstruction with particular attention to the lives and perspectives of African Americans.
 Listen to a podcast on the book here.
 He is the author of The Business of Slavery and the Rise of American Capitalism, 1815-1860 which was a finalist for the Harriet Tubman Prize awarded by the Lapidus and Schomburg Center for Research in Black Culture at the New York Public Library.
 Previous books include Money over Mastery, Family over Freedom: Slavery in the Antebellum Upper South (2011) and a long-lost ex-slave autobiography by Henry Goings (c.1810-18??), Rambles of a Runaway from Southern Slavery, co-edited with Mike Plunkett and Edward Gaynor (2012).